 Authors: Espen Gaarder Haug

-In this paper we suggest that working with the Planck mass and its link to other particles in a simple way, it possible to ``convert" the Heisenberg uncertainty principle into a very simple quantum probabilistic model.
+In this paper we suggest that through working with the Planck mass and its link to other particles in a simple way, it possible to “convert” the Heisenberg uncertainty principle into a very simple quantum probabilistic model.
 We further combine this with key elements from special relativity theory and get an interesting quantum relativistic probability theory.
 Some of the key points presented here could help to eliminate negative and above unity (pseudo) probabilities that often are used in standard quantum mechanics.
 These fake probabilities may be rooted in a failure to understand the Heisenberg principle fully in relation to the Planck mass.
 When properly understood, the Heisenberg principle seems to give a probabilistic range of quantum probabilities that is sound.
 There are no instantaneous probabilities and the maximum probability is always unity.
 In our formulation, the Planck mass particle is always related to a probability of one.
 Thus, we have certainty at the Planck scale for the Planck mass particle, or for particles accelerated to reach Planck energy.
 We are also presenting a relativistic extension of the McCulloch Heisenberg-derived Newton equivalent gravity theory.
 Our relativistic version requires much less mass than the Newtonian theory to explain gravitational phenomena, and initial investigation indicates it is consistent with perihelion of Mercury.

 Vixra.org is a pre-print repository rather than a journal.
 Articles hosted may not yet have been verified by peer-review and should be treated as preliminary.
 In particular, anything that appears to include financial or legal advice or proposed medical treatments should be treated with due caution.
 Vixra.org will not be responsible for any consequences of actions that result from any form of use of any documents on this website.